rcnfinance/marmo-docs/docs/Setup.md

 ---
 id: setup
-title: First steps
+title: Setup
 ---

-# Install
+# Installation

-Marmo library is available in Java, Javascript and Python, the library has pre-loaded the configuration to interact with Marmo in the Ropsten testnet and Ethereum Mainnet.
+Marmo libraries are available in Java, Javascript and Python, and include pre-loaded configurations to interact with Marmo in the Ropsten Testnet and Ethereum Mainnet.

 ### Javascript